Ben Amponsah MBACP (Accred), MBPsS

 My main areas of speciality have traditionally been counselling in the Lesbian, Gay, Bisexual and Transgender (LGBT), Human Rights (with victims of torture/serious trauma) and Workplace arenas (EAP) but I have counselled outside of these with young people (14 and older) and Groups as well.

-I can work either face to face or over the telephone.
+I can work either face to face, online or over the telephone.

 I work with 6-12 sessions and then review with my clients.
 This is to get a focus on the work.
 I do work with some of my clients in an open-ended way.